MediaComem/comem-archidep/ex/load-balancing-deployment.md

 Create an nginx site configuration file that does the following:

-* Serve the site on the subdomain `locator.john-doe.archidep.media` (replacing `john-doe` with your username).
+* Serve the site on the subdomain `locator.john-doe.archidep.online` (replacing `john-doe` with your username).
 * Use the path to the locator application's `public` directory as the site's root.
 * Configure load balancing to your 3 instances.